 A fight between McGregor, the UFC’s current biggest star and Mayweather, boxing’s greatest fighter of the last decade, in my opinion is more than just a spectacle.
 It could be a cornerstone moment in both sports.

 A loss for the MMA fighter would mean little for either sport.
 The rules simply favor the specialist and MMA would accept that McGregor was fighting at a disadvantage from the outset.
 However a win for the Irish MMA star could rock the foundations of boxing as a sport.

-Let’s face it, assuming the fight goes ahead, Conor McGregor is not going to win on points.
-His cerebral coach John Kavanagh, Ryan Roddy and the team of specialists he’ll employ for his camp will know this all too well.
+Let’s face it, Conor McGregor is not going to win on points.
+His cerebral coach John Kavanagh, Ryan Roddy and the team of specialists he’s employed for his camp know this all too well.
 Their plan will be to finish the fight which means KO or TKO.
 Anyone with a knowledge of the fight game will understand that using McGregor’s superior punching power, unusual movement and simply his youth, all give the Irishman far more than a punchers chance to win.

 Finally the one factor no one has accounted for is simply put McGregor is a winner.

 Mayweather has proved his elusive movement and tricky ringcraft more than frustrating for inferior opponents.
 But seeing how he copes with a fighter who may not play the games he’s used to, could throw elements into the fight he’s never had to deal with before.
 The fact McGregor is not primarily a boxer could be more to his advantage than anyone thinks.